 Our bodies need to sleep for seven to nine hours of good sleep daily, so you can get ready to face a new day having full energy!

 If you have a good sleep, you revitalize your body, mind, and soul.
 Some doctors recommend a glass of warm milk before bed helps them fall asleep faster, or doing some exercise to relax your muscles.
 As recent scientific studies show that the people who exercised in the evening have a good sleep than the people who didn’t do any activity before going to bed.
 Give your body a chance to get deep and enough sleep by doing yoga for deep sleep easy poses before bed, try it for one week, and you will notice the difference in your body.
 Let’s start with simple yoga workouts you can do it before bed and have a deep sleep just like a baby!

-These eight yoga poses take 5-7 minutes.
+These are seven yoga poses take 5-7 minutes.
 You can do it on your yoga mat or on your bed, it’s simple but effective!